 Hiding from your feelings and suppressing your emotions will only make you feel worse in the long run.

 Bottling up your emotions will cause them to build up and eventually explode in an unhealthy way.
 Do not feel ashamed if you are experiencing certain emotions, as they are part of who you are in the moment.
+(Here are some of our favorite quotes about living in the moment.)

 Accept your feelings without judgment.
 Recognize that they are normal, and that you have to go through them in order to get past them.